prescottbreeden/python-security-rest-sample/README.md

 4. When the tenant Admin agrees to this dialog, he/she is granting consent for all users of their organization to use this application.

+> **Note:** For more details about the Authenticaion flow, read [Authorization and the Microsoft Graph Security API](https://developer.microsoft.com/en-us/graph/docs/concepts/security-authorization)

 ## Running the sample

 1. At the command prompt: ```python sample.py```